Overview of How the Limited Liability Company Operates

 - A limited liability company may be for either for-profit or non-profit purposes.

-- occurrence of a specific event stated in the operating agreement or
+- Occurrence of a specific event stated in the operating agreement

 - Unreasonably restrict a member from inspecting company records.